The Best Car Insurance in Illinois

 Metromile allows low-mileage drivers to save money on insurance.
 With this type of insurance, you start by paying one month’s base rate.
 After that, you will be charged for the base rate plus miles driven the month before.
-Both your base rate and pay-per-mile rate are calculated on your age, credit history, type of vehicle and your driving history, and so are unique to you.
+Your base rate and pay-per-mile rate are calculated based on your age, credit history, type of vehicle and driving record.

-How to Find the Best Car Insurance in Illinois in For You
+How to Find the Best Car Insurance in Illinois For You

 There are many factors to consider when shopping for the best auto insurance in Illinois.
 Consider providers that balance cost, quality of service and financial stability, and you’ll get a good overview.